chaerim-kim/Convolutional-Neural-Network/README.md

 ## 💡 Result

 ### 1. Effect of a Learning Rate
 **Learning rate**, a hyper-parameter, controls how much we are adjusting the weights of our network.
-Higher learning rate may fail to converge as gradient descent can overshoot the minimum, but small learning rate can take too long to converge.
-However, it is more resistant to noise and inaccuracies.
+- **High learning rate** may fail to converge as gradient descent can overshoot the minimum
+- On the other hand, **small learning rate** can take too long to converge, but is more resistant to noise and inaccuracies.
 Hence, finding a moderate learning rate is desirable.

 **Most appropriate learning rate= 0.001**
 <p align="center">